$\nu$DoBe -- A Python Tool for Neutrinoless Double Beta Decay: Examples of DoBe applications

 \subsection{A Leptoquark Mechanism}

 In this section we revisit the \0 decay induced by new leptoquark (LQ) interactions first studied in Ref.~\citep{Hirsch:1996ye}.
 Assuming the Standard Model without right-handed neutrinos, one can add up to 10 scalar or vector LQs with non-trivial couplings to the Standard Model at tree level.
 These are summarized in Table~\ref{tab:leptoquarks}.
-LQs with $Q=\pm 1/3$ and $Q=\pm 2/3$ then generate new non-standard decay channels for \0 decay with the corresponding Feynman diagrams displayed in Figure~\ref{fig:feynman_LQ}.
+LQs with $Q=\pm 1/3$ and $Q=\pm 2/3$ then generate new decay channels for \0 decay different from the usually considered L$\nu$EM with the corresponding Feynman diagrams displayed in Figure~\ref{fig:feynman_LQ}.
 The matching procedure involves a minor subtlety when compared to the previous case study of the mLRSM as the LNV interactions relevant for \0 decay are generated when electroweak symmetry breaking introduces non-diagonal mixing between different LQs.
 The analysis is more straightforward if one matches the BSM model directly onto LEFT instead of SMEFT.

 After doing so, the parts of the low-energy Lagrangian relevant for \0 decay are given by~\citep{Hirsch:1996ye}

 Hence, we obtain the following LEFT Wilson coefficients

 Now we can use the \hyperlink{functions.limits_LEFT}{\texttt{get\_limits\_LEFT()}} function of \nudobe to evaluate the limits on the parameters $\epsilon_{i}, \alpha_{i}^{S,V}, i\in[L,R]$ imposed by the recent KamLAND-Zen results when assuming only one parameter at a time to be non-vanishing.
 In doing so, using the IBM2 NMEs~\cite{Deppisch:2020ztt} provided with \nudobe we find that